-Nominees for the positions of National President and Vice President will each be given 5 minutes and all other nominees, regardless of how many nominations are received for a position, will be granted 2 minutes during the AGM to speak to their nomination.
-Voting will be conducted on Saturday the 8th of September 2018 during the continuance of the AGM at the NZISA Conference.
+Nominees for the positions of National President and Vice President will each be given 10 minutes and all other nominees, regardless of how many nominations are received for a position, will be granted 4 minutes during the AGM to speak to their nomination.
+Voting will be conducted on Saturday the 15th of November 2019 during the continuance of the AGM at the NZISA Student Congress.

 - The President shall be primarily responsible for the day-to-day administration of NZISA, but may delegate some or all of his/her duties to the relevant staff members or members of the Executive, subject to the Executive approval; and